Alexnyb/mlproject/README.md

-Analyzing Hourly Energy Data from PJM
+Analyzing hourly energy consumption data for the eastern region from PJM.
 Project Ideas:

 1. Data Extraction and Preparation: Techniques for importing and processing data from CSV files using pandas.